Hiking hats for women serve many purposes. Hats can be stylish, warm, sun-shading or provide many other uses.

-This North Face earflap beanie is cute, warm and perfect for the shoulder season.
+This fleece-lined earflap beanie hat is cute, warm and perfect for the shoulder season.
 It’s made with durable acrylic yarn for warmth and water resistance.

 April: Waterproof Boonie Hat

-This Frogg Toggs waterproof boonie hat is the perfect solution for April hiking.
+This Frogg Toggs waterproof boonie hat is the perfect solution for April hiking on rainy days.

 It’s crushable and packable yet doesn’t lose its shape.
 It also has a drawstring closure to keep it on your head on windy days.

-The hat comes in ten different colors and features a short, round brim to keep the sun out of your eyes and off your skin.
+The hat comes in three different colors and features a short, round brim to keep the sun or rain out of your eyes and off your skin.

 As a bonus, it also has a 1” internal band for keeping it comfortably on your head while hiking.